 - 5.1.
 Following removal of the identified Category 'U' trees and the Category 'C' trees in conflict with the access drive, management of the retained trees is recommended to remove deadwood and balance the crowns. - 5.2.
-Retained trees T527 and T3 may require some crown raising work to accommodate the proposed house construction.
+Retained tree T25 and T26 will require some crown raising work to accommodate the proposed garage.